Research

 A male Sanford’s lemur (Eulemur sanfordi) foraging on a fig (Ficus grevei) tree in Madagascar.
 Photo by Brent Sewall.

 Species commonly interact with each other to obtain needed resources (like energy, nutrients, or shelter) or services (like protection, pollination, or seed dispersal).
 Most organisms would not survive – and most communities would not long persist – without these interactions.
 Our lab investigates in-depth how species interactions shape biodiversity patterns.
-Our work examines how diverse interaction types (host-pathogen, competition, mutualism, and predator-prey interactions) affect the structure and dynamics of ecological communities.
+Our work examines the profound effects that interactions among pairs or networks of species have on the structure and dynamics of ecological communities.
+Current projects especially emphasize pollination, seed dispersal, and host-pathogen interaction types.

 Species invasions